HOW TO APPLY FOR GRANT FUNDING

 The Foundation only accepts applications through its online portal.
 Unless specifically requested, no materials should be mailed or emailed to the Foundation.

 Note that grantees should upload a project budget with the proposal.
 This budget should identify income and expenses in reasonable line item detail and should clearly describe the amount and sources of anticipated support from parties other than the Foundation.
+The budget should be in USD.

 Do not upload other collateral materials (e.g., IRS determination letters, financial statements, press kits, newsletters, etc.).
 If additional materials are required during our review, the Foundation’s Executive Director will notify you.